Work Injury Lawyers in Glendale

 If your injury or illness was caused by another party’s negligence, you may be able to bring a third-party claim.
 One common example of a situation when this might be appropriate is a truck driver who is hit by another motorist while out on delivery.
 If the other motorist is at fault for the accident, either because he or she was texting while driving, ran a red light, or was speeding, the injured truck driver may be able to file a claim against the motorist and seek compensation for his or her medical costs, lost income, pain and suffering, and other damages.

-At Aghabegian & Associates, PC, we have over three decades of combined experience in all aspects of personal injury law.
+At Aghabegian & Associates, PC, we have over 40 years of combined experience in all aspects of personal injury law.
 Our Glendale work injury attorneys are passionate about standing up for the rights of injured California workers throughout Los Angeles and the San Fernando Valley.
 Our goal is to help you secure the maximum compensation you are owed so that you can get back on your feet and begin the process of moving forward with your life.

 Find out how our team can help you with your work-related injury case; call (818) 507-4311 for a complimentary consultation.